Screw terminal: Multiway versions

 Multiple screw terminals can be arranged in the form of a barrier strip, with a number of short metal strips separated by a raised insulated "barrier" on an insulating "block" – each strip having a pair of screws with each screw connecting to a separate conductor, one at each end of the strip.
 These are known as "connector strips" or "chocolate blocks" ("choc blocks") in the UK.
 This nickname arises from the first such connectors made in the UK by GEC, Witton in the 1950s.
 Moulded in brown plastic, they were said to resemble a small bar of chocolate.

 A similar arrangement is common with paired screw terminals, where metal tubes are loosely encased in an insulating block with a set screw at each end of each tube to clamp and thus connect a conductor.
 These are often used to connect light fixtures.

 Alternatively, terminals can also be arranged as a terminal strip or terminal block, with several screws along (typically) two long strips.
-This creates a bus bar for power distribution, and so may also include a master input connector, usually binding posts or banana connectors.
+This creates a busbar for electric power distribution, and so may also include a master input connector, usually binding posts or banana connectors.